AABDOOGH/InsectFarming/Decision log/Development Tool for Repository.md

 ## 2. Background
-A project landing page is required for each project.
-The landing page is used for give instructions for all stakeholders on how to access the repositories and tools are using in the project.
+A project repository is required for each project.
+All the files related to the proejct need to be uploaded to the project repository.
+A organized project repository will help to manage the project and provide encough information for the next team.

 ## 3. Options Considered
 |Option Number|Development Tool|